-Assignment #5_Lumion Rendering Basic
+Assignment #5\Lumion Rendering Basic

-This assignment is to develop professional rendering skill using Rhino/SketchUp model, get to know Lumion rendering, such as, setting up views, applying materials, background etc. Student will render a view from a simple courtyard 3D model.
+This assignment is to develop professional rendering skill using the Rhino/SketchUp model, get to know Lumion rendering, such as, setting up views, applying materials, background etc. Students will render a view from a simple courtyard 3D model.